aleferna12/colorir/README.rst

 >>> palette.cyansub
 HexRGB(#00ffff)

-Or we can get them all at once with the :attr:`Palette.colors <colorir.palette.Palette.colors>` property:
+Or we can get them all at once with the ``Palette.colors`` property:

 >>> palette.colors
 [HexRGB(#ff0000), HexRGB(#00ff00), HexRGB(#0000ff), HexRGB(#00ffff), HexRGB(#ffff00), \